 “Gabe,” said Presby, acknowledging him.

 “Klaus,” he answered, unthinking.

-Presby stood straighter, peering.
-He placed the eyeglasses on his nose, and scrutinized Gabriel a second time, finding doubtful provenance.
+Presby stood up straighter.
+He put the eyeglasses on his nose, and scrutinized Gabriel, finding doubtful provenance.

 Eva gave an exasperated snort.